kalikaneko/bitmask-openwrt-site/content/docs/help/troubleshooting.md

 DEBUG=4 /usr/bin/bitmaskd
 ```

-But beware of the huge file in `/tmp/bitmask-openvpn.log`.
+But beware of the huge file in `/tmp/bitmask-openvpn.log` after some time.